Koetbullar-Droide/JavaEventManager/README.md

 ## 🛠️ Features

 - **Event Management**:
-    - Add, list, and search events by name.
+    - Add, search, and list events (e.g., Concerts, Workshops, Conferences).
+    - Polymorphic behavior across event types for cost calculation and details display.

 - **User Management**:
     - Register users and assign them to events.
-    - View all users or users registered for specific events.
+    - List all users or those associated with a specific event.

-- **Dynamic Cost Calculation**:
-    - Polymorphic handling of costs for different event types.
+- **Core Concepts Demonstrations**:
+    - Object-oriented principles like inheritance, interfaces, and abstraction.
+    - Error handling with custom exceptions.
+    - Composition and aggregation for object relationships.

 ---